 4. The email accounts don’t sync when they are opened on one computer then again on a Windows 8 computer.
 Emails that have been deleted from the web interface still show up in the Windows 8 app.
 It’s as if the single account is seen as two separate accounts, depending on which computer/device it is opened with.

 These are just a few of the faults that we’ve found with Microsoft’s Windows 8 Outlook App.
 Trust us, it’s not worth using.
 You’re far better to sign into Outlook using your browser, we recommend Google Chrome or Mozilla Firefox, and do all of your email tasks using the simple and very efficient interface used there.
 Ignore the Windows 8 app completely.
 If email is important to you, take our advice or switch to Gmail.

 Thanks for reading!
-Comments, questions and suggestions are welcomed.
-Fill in the form below or, better yet, ‘Like’ us on Facebook.
+Questions and comments are always welcome.
+Comment here or on our Facebook page.
 Here is the link:Computers Made Simple on Facebook.